 There is a gothic appeal to the Black Chancery font.
 It’s also a bit more formal than other font styles on this list.
-If you want something more feminine yet exudes a machismo vibe, then Black Chancery is the perfect option.
+If you want something more whimsical yet exudes a machismo vibe, then Black Chancery is the perfect option.

 16. Mabre Sans

 Here’s a very fancy and tasteful sans serif with a very chic look.
 Its slender and vertical orientation makes it sleek and classy, fit for Cricut designs with a more serious purpose.
 Looking at this font takes me back to old movies, theater halls, and the red carpet.